Skip to main content

 Conventional agonist: increases the proportion of activated receptors.

-Pseudoirreversible antagonist: slowly dissociates from its receptor.
+Pseudo-irreversible antagonist: dissociates slowly from its receptor.

 An increase in the concentration of the agonist can overcome reversible competitive antagonism.